Wave-Like Statistics from Classical Active Particles with Internal Degrees Of Freedom: Internal-state model of an inertial active particle

-corresponding to steady walking motion~\citep{Valani2024,ZuValani2025}.
-Linearization about a walking equilibrium point yields eigenvalues that can be real (stable node) or complex with negative real part (stable spiral), depending on $(R,\tau)$.
-When the equilibrium point is a stable spiral, small perturbations produce underdamped oscillatory relaxations in $(X,Y,Z)$; in physical variables this manifests as transient, inline velocity oscillations.
+corresponding to steady self-propulsion~\citep{Valani2024,ZuValani2025}.
+Linearization about the steady-propulsion state yields eigenvalues that are either real (stable node) or complex with negative real part (stable spiral), depending on $(R,\tau)$.
+In the spiral regime, small perturbations generate underdamped oscillatory relaxation in $(X,Y,Z)$, which manifests physically as transient velocity oscillations.

-\textit{Dynamics and statistics of Friedel-like oscillations -- } We numerically solve Eq.~\eqref{eq:lorenz} using ode45 in MATLAB and simulate the dynamics.
-Figure~\ref{fig:single} shows a representative single-trajectory example illustrating the key dynamical mechanism.
-As the particle approaches the localized, impenetrable Gaussian bump, its motion initially corresponds to steady walking associated with a Lorenz equilibrium point.
-Interaction with the bump produces a transient kick to the particle velocity $X$, which, through the coupling in Eqs.~\eqref{eq:lorenz}, perturbs the variables $Y$ and $Z$.
-The phase-space trajectory is thereby displaced away from the steady-walking equilibrium point, jumps on the other wing of the Lorenz attractor, and subsequently relaxes via a spiral approach characteristic of a stable focus.
-This underdamped relaxation generates oscillations in $X(t)$, which manifest in real space as oscillatory incremental displacements of the particle, with characteristic Faraday wavelength of $2\pi$, following interaction with the bump.